-European small claims procedure (until 2017)
+European small claims procedure — rules governing cross-border legal disputes

-Regulation (EC) 861/2007 — on European Small Claims Procedure
+Regulation (EC) No 861/2007 establishing a European Small Claims Procedure

 WHAT IS THE AIM OF THE REGULATION?

-- family law issues;
+- family maintenance obligations;

 - social security;

 - violations of privacy or personality rights, including defamation.